New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/vscode-setup.md

 git config --global user.email johndoe@example.com
 ```

-### Clone the concordance repository
+### Clone the collateral repository

-A _clone_ of the swedenborg-concordance git repository onto your computer needs to be made.
+A _clone_ of the swedenborg-collateral-literature git repository onto your computer needs to be made.

 1. Select the menu item View -> Command Palette...
 1. Enter `Git: Clone`.